-Sage Offutt is a familiar face on Navarre Beach, driving her golf cart with the blue fin on top, tow-ing paddle boards and kayaks back and forth between renters and her family’s summer home on White Sands Boulevard.
+Sage Offutt is the founder of Sage Paddle Co and a familiar face on Navarre Beach, driving her golf cart with the blue fin on top, tow-ing paddle boards and kayaks back and forth between renters and her family’s summer home on White Sands Boulevard.

 When the Offutts bought their house last year, they couldn’t wait to get their paddleboards in the Gulf, a hobby they brought with them from their native Colorado.

 “Everyone wanted to know where we got them,” Sage said.